linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/The Fall of Bear Stearns.md

 ---
 aliases:
-- Alias_51_The Fall of Bear Stearns Bear Stearns Neared Collapse Twice in Frenzied Last Days Paulson Pushed Low Ball Bid Relented; a Testy Time For Dimon.md
+  - The Fall of Bear Stearns Bear Stearns Neared Collapse Twice in Frenzied Last Days Paulson Pushed Low Ball Bid Relented; a Testy Time For Dimon.md
-- Example_Alias_The Fall of Bear Stearns Bear Stearns Neared Collapse Twice in Frenzied Last Days Paulson Pushed Low Ball Bid Relented; a Testy Time For Dimon
 tags:
-- tag_example
-- example_tag
 title: The Fall of Bear Stearns Bear Stearns Neared Collapse Twice in Frenzied Last Days Paulson Pushed Low Ball Bid Relented; a Testy Time For Dimon
 ---

-# The Fall of Bear Stearns Bear Stearns Neared Collapse Twice in Frenzied Last Days Paulson Pushed Low Ball Bid Relented; a Testy Time For Dimon
+# The Fall of Bear Stearns
+##  Bear Stearns Neared Collapse Twice in Frenzied Last Days Paulson Pushed Low Ball Bid Relented; a Testy Time For Dimon

 It had been a rough day,  but when Alan Schwartz headed for home on Friday,  March 14,  the Bear Stearns Cos. chief executive thought he'd have a month to find a buyer for his teetering firm.